 Once a person has had the chickenpox infection it is unlikely he or she will get it again as for most people one infection is thought to confer lifelong immunity.
 However, immunocompromised individuals are susceptible to the virus at all times and measures taken to either prevent or modify the course of the disease should be taken if there has been exposure to the virus.

-Although widespread chickenpox does not recur, the varicella virus remains in selected anterior horn cells of the spinal cord long term.
-It may be stimulated to reappear later as shingles, or herpes zoster infection.
+Although widespread chickenpox does not recur, the varicella virus remains in selected cells of dorsal root ganglion in the spinal cord.
+It may be stimulated to reappear later as herpes zoster (shingles).

 How do you get chickenpox?